BYLAWS of the CALIFORNIA DEMOCRATIC PARTY

 d) the CDP database if DSCC membership is required; and proof of principal address, if regional residency is required for the position.

-To avoid long speeches during the Regular Election meeting, Candidates may campaign on the public social media of this Rural Caucus and may have access to the Rural Caucus email list.
-A list of members along with the contact information of those members who do not consent to email shall be provided to the valid nominees/candidates will be provided by the Secretary.
+Candidates may campaign on the public social media of this Rural Caucus and may have access to the Rural Caucus email list.
+Additionally, candidates may distribute printed material at the meeting place subject to rules that may be provided by the Elections Officer.

 SECTION IV: VOTING

 a) THE RURAL CAUCUS CREDENTIAL.
 Meeting attendees must be given a new Credential at each meeting if they intend to vote during the meeting.
-The Credentials Officer releases the Credential after the Member signs the meeting roster and signs and dates the back of the issued card at each meeting.
 The Enrollment Official may issue a Credential after review of eligibility and processing of the member application as described below.
 A Credential will be necessary to obtain a ballot at a Regular Election.
 The Credential will be held up publicly on any motion on the floor.

 b) RURAL CAUCUS CREDENTIAL REQUIRED TO OBTAIN BALLOT.
 In order to participate in a ballot vote in the Officer candidate races, a Credential must first be secured and then displayed to the Balloting Official.